ollav12/ollav12/README.md

 # Hello, I'm Olav
 <a href="https://linkedin.com/in/olav-opheim/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a deep passion for cybersecurity and strong commitment to tackle complex security challanges.
+I am a recent graduate with a deep passion for IT and Cybersecurity and strong commitment to tackle complex security challanges.

 ## Objective